March 3, 2025

 Films to Be Buried With podcast cover art

-Films to Be Buried With
+Films to Be Buried With: Movie Legacy Podcast

 Roy Kent truly is “here, he's there, he's every-f*cking-where!"
-(Ted Lasso fans will recognize the fan chant for the show’s AFC Richmond captain.)
-The man behind the legend is Brett Goldstein, who also hosts the podcast Films to be Buried With
+(Ted Lasso fans will recognize the fan chant for the show's AFC Richmond captain.)
+The man behind the legend is Brett Goldstein, who also hosts the podcast Films to be Buried With.

 Brett is a great conversationalist who doesn't pretend to be a film expert (though he has seen a lot of movies)—he really wants to know more about his fantastic guests.
 But along the way, we hear about favorites and classics like When Harry Met Sally, The Sound of Music, and more.